SpudGunMan/bapi/data/VARA.md

 the .wine folder they build for you is bloated you may consider deleting it and starting fresh

-## Installing Wine on Intel /Debian
+# Installing Wine on Intel /Debian - Start here for non pi
 https://wiki.winehq.org/Ubuntu

 ## To manually install latest winetricks